Moaning, screaming, and cursing. These are some of the pleasant sounds commonly associated with childbirth.

 The vast majority of women who receive an epidural feel pressure and not pain from that point on in their labor.
 (Many women can even sleep while laboring once the epidural has been placed.)

-There’s some risk that an epidural will result in a special type of headache, pushing may be more difficult, your lower half may remain numb for a period of time after giving birth, or you may react to the medication used in the epidural.
+There’s some risk that an epidural will result in a specific type of headache, pushing may be more difficult, your lower half may remain numb for a period of time after giving birth, or you may react to the medication used in the epidural.
 Still, many women find that the pain relief an epidural offers outweighs these risks.

 There’s no way to know exactly what childbirth will be like for you.
 Even if you have given birth before, each experience is different.
 Taking steps to prepare beforehand and using comfort measures during labor can reduce the pain of childbirth.